pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 ---
-title: Introducing the AWS Static Website Component
+title: Deploy a React App to AWS using 11 lines of YAML
 date: 2022-06-27
 meta_desc: Learn how to easily deploy your static website using the AWS Static Website Component.
 meta_image: ""